 Christmas lighting doesn’t have to be the traditional white or red, purple and blue can also look great on a Christmas tree.
 When going for a bold colour use it sparingly to avoid the tree looking tacky.
 If the traditional look is what you’re going for warm colours such as warm white or red look great on an indoor tree and cooler colours such as cool white and blue can give outdoor trees the Winter Wonderland look.

-LEDs use 75% less energy than their original counterparts, saving you energy and money so there’s no need to limit how often you light up your tree.
-Also, LEDs do not emit heat which lowers your fire risk*.
+LED light bulbs use 75% less energy than their original counterparts, saving you energy and money so there’s no need to limit how often you light up your tree.
+Also, LED light bulbs do not emit heat which lowers your fire risk*.

 Bare outdoor trees look great when completely wrapped in lights as opposed to carefully draped across branches.